 Between 1971 (when the U.S. left the gold standard) and 2019, gold delivered an average annual return of approximately 10.6%.
 However, gold’s strongest and most sustained price increases occurred in the 1970s, early 2000s, and post-2008, with 2020 seeing gold’s annual return jump to 24.6%.
 They were closely correlated with major macroeconomic trends, particularly rising inflation, falling or negative real interest rates (when inflation outpaces nominal rates), and monetary policy easing and global uncertainty.

 - In July 2021, gold prices rose by about 2.5%, closing the month at $1,813.58.
 Real interest rates dropped below –1% (which makes gold more attractive), and the U.S. dollar weakened (making gold cheaper for foreign buyers).
-At the same time, technical indicators like RSI showed bullish momentum, meaning both technical and fundamental signs pointed up.
+At the same time, technical indicators like the Relative Strength Index (RSI) showed bullish momentum, meaning both technical and fundamental signs pointed up.

 When technical signals and economic conditions agree, trades are more likely to work out.
 This helps avoid false breakouts and improves your timing, giving you a clearer edge in the market.